minprog/webapps/projects/3 pizzaf/content.md

    page.
    At Adminer you can use "SQL opdracht"/"SQL command" to try out a query.

+> Note: in this assignment, you should not use Adminer to create database tables etc!
+You are supposed to use migrations, on which you can find more information below.

 Alternatively, if you install [PostgreSQL](https://www.postgresql.org/download/) on your own computer, you should be able to run `psql URI` on the command line, where the `URI` is